-The SOB is generally applicable to all companies required to file reports, or that have a registration statement on file, with the Securities and Exchange Commission ("SEC") regardless of size ("public companies").
-Although the SOB does have some specific provisions, and generally establishes some important public policy changes, it is being implemented in large part through rules adopted and to be adopted by the SEC.
-See Summary of the Sarbanes-Oxley Act of 2002 attached as Appendix B. Among other things, the SOB amends the Securities Exchange Act of 1934 (the "1934 Act") and the Securities Act of 1933 (the "1933 Act").
+&lt;sup>3 The SOX is generally applicable to all companies required to file reports, or that have a registration statement on file, with the Securities and Exchange Commission ("SEC") regardless of size ("public companies").
+Although the SOX does have some specific provisions, and generally establishes some important public policy changes, it is implemented in large part through rules adopted by the SEC.
+See Summary of the Sarbanes-Oxley Act of 2002 attached as Appendix B. Among other things, the SOX amends the Securities Exchange Act of 1934 (the "1934 Act") and the Securities Act of 1933 (the "1933 Act").

-See William B. Chandler III and Leo E. Strine Jr., The New Federalism of the American Corporate Governance System: Preliminary Reflections of Two Residents of One Small State (February 26, 2002), which can be found at http://papers.ssrn.com/sol3/papers.cfm?abstract_id=367720.
+&lt;sup>4 See William B. Chandler III and Leo E. Strine Jr., The New Federalism of the American Corporate Governance System: Preliminary Reflections of Two Residents of One Small State (February 26, 2002), which can be found at http://papers.ssrn.com/sol3/papers.cfm?abstract\id=367720.